-Perform the following steps: Use the terminal cable to connect the serial interface of the device with the COM port of the PC.
+Perform the following steps: ☐ Use the terminal cable to connect the serial interface of the device with the COM port of the PC.
 Start the VT100 terminal emulation on the PC.

-VT 100 terminal settings

-Speed 9600 bit/s

-Data 8 bit

-Stopbit 1 bit

-Handshake off

-Parity none

-Set up a connection to the device

-Set up a connection to the device.Turn on the device.
-When the device is a already on reboot it

-The screen displays the following messa

-Press <1> to enter System Monitor 1.

-☐ Press the <1> key within 3 seconds.
+Specify the following transmission parameters: VT 100 terminal settings Speed 9600 bit/s Data 8 bit Stopbit 1 bit Handshake off Parity none ☐ Set up a connection to the device. ☐ Turn on the device.
+When the device is already on, reboot it.
+The screen displays the following message after rebooting: Press <1> to enter System Monitor 1. ☐ Press the <1> key within 3 seconds.
 The device starts the System Monitor.
-The he screen displays the following view:

-System Monitor 1

-(Selected OS:8.6 (2019-02-05 19:17 "))

-1 Manage operating system

-2 Update operating system

-3 Start selected operating system

-4 Manage configurations 5 Show boot code information

-q End (reset and reboot)

-,

-sysMon1>

-5

-Figure 12: System Monitor 1 screen display
+The screen displays the following view: System Monitor 1 (Selected OS: ...-8.6 (2019-02-05 19:17)) 1 Manage operating system 2 Update operating system 3 Start selected operating system 4 Manage configurations 5 Show boot code information q End (reset and reboot) sysMon1> Figure 12: System Monitor 1 screen display

-□ Select a menu item by entering the number.□ To leave a submenu and return to the main menu of System Monitor 1, press the <ESC> key.
+□ Select a menu item by entering the number. □ To leave a submenu and return to the main menu of System Monitor 1, press the <ESC> key.